CopilotC-Nvim/CopilotChat.nvim/README.md

 - `:CopilotChatDocs` - Please add documentation comment for the selection
 - `:CopilotChatTests` - Please generate tests for my code
 - `:CopilotChatCommit` - Write commit message for the change with commitizen convention
-- `:CopilotChatCommitStaged` - Write commit message for the change with commitizen convention

 ### API